Frederick Marion Hubbell (1839-1930)

-When Grover undertook modernizing the house in the mid 1920’s, F.M wrote, “A lot of men are tearing the house to pieces according to Grover’s wishes.
+When Grover undertook modernizing the house in the mid 1920s, F.M wrote, “A lot of men are tearing the house to pieces according to Grover’s wishes.
 They claim to be improving it.
 I don’t like it.”
 Grover initiated extensive renovations: an elevator was installed in the former music room, the heating plant was moved into the basement, and the house was structurally stabilized and electrified.
 Modifications were made to the grounds as well.
 A swimming pool was added east of the house, and a pergola was installed in the formal garden.
 The bill for this work came to over $50,000.

 F.M. lived in Terrace Hill until his death in 1930.
 At that time, the eldest male heir, Frederick Cooper, chose not to take up residence in the home.
 Grover and his family continued living in Terrace Hill and made many memories throughout the years, including moon lit dance parties on the south lawn, lavish marriages and receptions for his daughters, and yearly Christmas celebrations.
 Family tradition at Terrace Hill deepened with the coming of grandchildren and great-grandchildren.
 Terrace Hill housed one last grand event in 1955, Grover and Anna Hubbell’s fiftieth wedding anniversary.
-A year later Grover died, and Terrace Hill’s future was jeopardized in a way it never had been before.
+A year later Grover died, and Terrace Hill’s future was jeopardized.
 Values and attitudes had changed, large homes were considered impractical for modern family use.
 After Anna Hubbell dispersed Terrace Hill’s furnishings to family members and moved to an apartment in 1957, none of the Hubbell heirs wished to make the mansion their home.
-In 1971, with permission of the court, the Hubbell family gave Terrace Hill to the people of Iowa.
+In 1971, the Hubbell family donated Terrace Hill to the State of Iowa.